Professional brand and networking Thought Leadership and Content Creation

 Projects that didn't go perfectly are often even better for showing how skilled you are.
 If you can explain why a project got stuck, the specific problems you faced, and how you handled those problems, you show more skill than someone who just got lucky.
 Employers value people who can think their way out of trouble more than people who have never been in trouble.

 The opposite is true.
 When you only show "perfect" results, you look like a slick ad instead of a real person.
-Sharing the choices you had to make or the mistakes you corrected proves that you are an experienced professional who knows that real-world problems are rarely solved simply.
+Sharing the choices you had to make or the mistakes you corrected proves that you are an experienced professional who knows that real-world problems are rarely solved cleanly.

 What if I don’t have many "big" case studies to share?